Green School funding: Infrastructure Minister Shane Jones says controversial project isn't a 'pig in the poke'

 "I know the principals and the schools in Taranaki aren't giving up on it either.
 We'll be pressing that point as hard as we can wherever we can."

-But Jones stood behind Robertson's call the Government didn't intend on doing a U-turn on the funding.
+But Jones said Robertson was the Matua as Finance Minister and stood call the Government didn't intend on doing a U-turn on the funding

 "This project has proceeded in good faith with the applicants.
 It was always an infrastructure project and we should step aside from the ideological tantrums and focus on the fact it was proceeded with on both sides in the spirit of good faith.